ilikebaconhi/CS-2560/README.md

   - `Hand` stores a player’s cards and calculates hand values.

 - **Player / AIPlayer**
-  - `Player` handles user-related actions such as betting, drawing cards, and tracking chips.
+  - `Player` handles user actions such as betting, drawing cards, and tracking chips.
-  - `AIPlayer` extends player behavior with automated decision-making (hit/stand and betting strategy).
+  - `AIPlayer` extends the Player class's behavior with automated decision-making (hit/stand and betting strategy).

 - **Game Flow (main.cpp)**
   - Controls the overall game loop (rounds, replay, and termination).